ksilisk/sapr-app/README.md

 Change directory to `build`.
 This directory contains binary archives.

     $ cd build
 Copy `sapr-bar-VERSION-bin.zip` or `sapr-bar-VERSION-bin.tar.gz` to a separate deployment directory.
-Extracting the distribution will create a new directory named for the version.
+Extracting the distribution will create a new directory named for the version.<br>
 In addition, the `build` folder will already contain a ready-to-run distribution.
 ## Run
 Change directories to the deployment location or to the `build/sapr-bar-VERSION-bin`<br>